unsafest/Big-O/README.md

 ## Usage

 Just open `index.html` in your browser.
-No build step, no dependencies, no fuss.
+No build step, no dependencies.